 Tiger Leaping Gorge in Yunnan is a wonder of nature where the Jinsha River (a tributary of the Yangtze River) gushes or perhaps you could say it roars like a tiger.

-Tiger Leaping Gorge is a 16km and one of the world’s deepest gorges.
+Tiger Leaping Gorge is a 16km and is one of the world’s deepest gorges.

 According to one Chinese legend, the gorge was named after a tiger that jumped over the river while fleeing from a hunter.